 “Nesting” is a non-traditional custody arrangement where the children stay in the family home and the parents trade off living in the house with the children, much like birds taking turns in the nest.
-Also called “bird’s nest custody,” a nesting arrangement flips the typical custody arrangement backwards: instead of the children traveling between two houses the parents live in, the children stay put and the parents switch off between the family house and another location.
+Also called “bird’s nest custody,” a nesting arrangement flips the typical custody arrangement backward: instead of the children traveling between two houses the parents live in, the children stay put and the parents switch off between the family house and another location.

 Nesting arrangements can be used as a transition step to maintain the children’s familiar surroundings and routines through a stressful time or can be used as a more permanent custody arrangement.
 However, nesting is rarely ordered by a court, as it requires the parents involved to be in full agreement, active communication, and on good terms.

 The most obvious benefit of nesting is the increased stability for the children involved.
 Instead of moving back and forth between two houses, one of which is likely to be unfamiliar at least in the early stages of separation, the children get to continue to sleep in the same room, play in the same backyard, and attend the same school.
 There’s no worrying about leaving homework, a softball uniform, or a favorite stuffed animal behind at mom’s house, and no need for parents to buy two sets of everything a child might need.

 For some parents, communication may be easier in a nesting arrangement because there is a clear location where the exchange of information can take place – the family home.
 Parents may use a shared calendar on the fridge or leave each other notes on the counter secure in the knowledge that the message will be received as the other parent enters the nest.

 The disadvantages of a nesting arrangement